 - 3.5 years old

 - This activity teaches children how to use a rotary egg beater.
-This a great fine motor/hand-eye coordination activity.
+This is a great fine motor/hand-eye coordination activity.

 Prepare Nesting Materials Box